fuchicorp/terraform-helm-chart/README.md

 You can see the `repository` replaced to the overritten value `nginx`

 ```
+Thanks for using our chart,
-Developed by FuchiCorp DevOps team, Enjoy using it.
+Developed by FuchiCorp DevOps team, Enjoy using it!
 ```